Yenning Amadi Likla

 Yenning Amadi Likla (English: Spring And Dew) is a 2007 Manipuri film directed by Makhonmani Mongsaba and produced by SURVI (Santibala, Sunitibala, Umabati, Saroja, Victoria and Ibemhal), under the banner of Nongin Films.
 It stars Muru Ningthoujam, Huirem Seema, Lairenjam Olen and Reshmi Samom in the lead roles.
 The story of the film was written by Moirangthem Inao.
 The film was made in 16 mm and blown up in 35 mm.
 It was processed at Prasad Laboratory, Chennai.

 Yenning Amadi Likla got entry into the feature film section of the Indian Panorama of the 39th International Film Festival of India (IFFI) 2008.
 It was among 21 selected feature films.
 The movie also got selection at 2nd Hyderabad International Film Festival 2008.
-It was also screened at the 2nd edition of Doordarshan Best of Indian Cinema Film Festival 2014.
+It was also screened at Doordarshan Best of Indian Cinema Film Festival 2014.
 The film was part of the official selection at the 7th Manipur State Film Festival 2010 organised by Manipur Film Development Corporation (MFDC).